Cane2612-bit/RebootAdminGUI/README.md

 # RebootAdminGUI
 Admin Pannel for project reboot!

+Currently most of the skins are broken aswell as some guns, should be fixed soon

 Make sure you are an op and have press F2 before pressing anything inside the GUI